Red Hot Chili Peppers: 1985–1988: Adding fans, drug abuse, and Slovak's death

 For their third album, the Chili Peppers attempted to hire Rick Rubin to produce, but he declined due to the band's increasing drug problems.
 They eventually hired Michael Beinhorn from the art funk project Material, their last choice.
-The early attempts at recording were halted due to Kiedis's worsening drug problems, and Kiedis was briefly fired.
+The early attempts at recording were halted due to Kiedis' worsening drug problems, and Kiedis was briefly fired.
 After the band were named "band of the year" by LA Weekly, Kiedis entered drug rehabilitation.
 The band auditioned new singers, but Kiedis, now sober, rejoined the recording sessions with new enthusiasm.
 Songs formed quickly, blending the funk feel and rhythms of Freaky Styley with a harder, more immediate approach to punk rock.
 The album was recorded in the basement of the Capitol Records Building.
-The recording process was difficult; Kiedis would frequently disappear to seek drugs.
-After fifty days of sobriety, Kiedis decided to take drugs again to celebrate his new music.
+The recording process was difficult; Kiedis would frequently disappear to seek drugs; after fifty days of sobriety, Kiedis had decided to take drugs again to celebrate his new music.

 The third Red Hot Chili Peppers album, The Uplift Mofo Party Plan, was released in September 1987 and peaked at No. 148 on the Billboard 200 chart, a significant improvement over their earlier albums.
 The band immediately embarked on a two and a half month North American tour to promote the release, accompanied by Faith No More as support who were also promoting their new album Introduce Yourself.
-During this period, however, Kiedis and Slovak had both developed serious drug addictions, often disappearing for days on end.
+During that period, however, Kiedis and Slovak had both developed serious drug addictions, often disappearing for days on end.
 Slovak died from a heroin overdose on June 25, 1988, soon after the conclusion of the Uplift tour.
 Kiedis fled the city and did not attend Slovak's funeral.
 Irons, troubled by the death, left the band; following years of depression, he became a member of the Seattle grunge band Pearl Jam in 1994.